renatomaia/coutil/doc/manual.md

 Returns a fulfilled promise from promises `p, ...`.
 If there are no fulfilled promises in `p, ...`, it suspends the calling coroutine awaiting the fulfillment of any of the promises in `p, ...`.
-If all promises in `p, ...` are fulfilled then this function has no effect.

 ### `coutil.promise.create ()`